xamfoo/vim-ranger/README.md

 # vim-ranger

-Plugin to integrate ranger with vim so that it complete replaces netrw for local tasks.
+Plugin to integrate ranger with vim so that it completely replaces netrw for local tasks.

 Still in development.